chris-greening/spyrograph/_posts/2023-03-11-draw-beautiful-geometric-visualizations-and-animations-with-python-and-spyrograph.md

 `git clone https://github.com/chris-greening/spyrograph.git`

+No additional configurations or third-party libraries necessary to get started, `spyrograph` leverages the Python standard library with optional support for `[pandas](https://pandas.pydata.org/)` and `[matplotlib](https://matplotlib.org/)`

 ## Using `spyrograph` for effortless modeling

 The purpose of `spyrograph` is to take the above equations and build them into an expressive, easy-to-use set of tools for quickly modelling, exploring, and visualizing the behavior of these curves in Python